Windows FixesWindows Update Stuck or Failing: Safe Fixes to Try

 Cards marked Full guide open deeper articles.
 Quick-checklist cards open a focused safe-first guide for that problem.

-Start with restart, storage, network, built-in troubleshooters, DISM, SFC, and stop before reinstalling.
+Fix Windows Update stuck, failing, or looping with restart, storage, network, built-in troubleshooters, DISM/SFC guidance, and stop points before reinstalling.

-Check startup repair, boot order, recovery choices, storage clues, and when to avoid repeated forced restarts.
+Use startup repair, boot order, recovery choices, storage clues, and safe stop points when Windows will not boot.

-Capture the stop code, recent changes, driver timing, heat, RAM, and storage clues before reinstalling.
+Capture the stop code, recent changes, driver timing, heat, RAM, and storage clues before reinstalling Windows.

-Check output device, volume mixer, app routing, audio services, troubleshooters, and official audio drivers.
+Fix no sound on Windows with output device, volume mixer, app routing, services, troubleshooters, and official audio drivers.

-Check Bluetooth toggle, airplane mode, paired devices, driver state, services, and USB/Bluetooth adapter clues.
+Fix Bluetooth not working on Windows by checking the toggle, airplane mode, stale pairings, driver state, services, and adapter clues.

 Prepare backups, boot media, boot menu choice, drive selection, setup warnings, and first-start checks.